Faster and Simpler Online Computation of String Net Frequency: Algorithm

 \begin{proof} Consider the case that $\occ_S(av) = 1$ and $\occ_{aS}(av) > 1$.
 Since $\occ_S(av) = 1$, we have $\occ_S(ax) = 1$ and thus $ax$ is a leaf.
 Since $ax \in \Suffix(S)$, $x \in \Suffix(S)$ and hence $x$ terminates with $\$$.
 Since $v$ is an internal node, $v$ cannot end with $\$$ and thus $v$ is a proper prefix of $x$.
 Thus $av$ is on the edge leading to the leaf $ax$ in $\STree(S)$ before the update.
 Since $x$ terminates with $\$$, $x$ is also a leaf.
 Let $c$ be the first character of the path label from $v$ toward $x$.
 If $x$ is not a child of $v$, then $\occ_{S}(vc) > 1$ and thus $v$ cannot be of Type (iii)-1.
 Consider the case where $x$ is a child of $v$.
 In this case, $\occ_{S}(av) = \occ_{S}(vc) = \occ_{S}(avc) = 1$ (see also the left diagram of Figure~\ref{fig:Weiner_leaf}), and thus we have $(a,c) \in \Phi_S(v)$.
 After the update, $av$ becomes a branching node in $\STree(aS)$, meaning that $\occ_{aS}(av) > 1$ (see also the right diagram of Figure~\ref{fig:Weiner_leaf}).
 By Lemma~\ref{lem:NF_iff}, $(a,c) \notin \Phi_{aS}(v)$ holds for node $v$.
 This can also be observed with the corresponding existing substructure in form of Figure~\ref{fig:NF_iff} that disappears in $\STree(aS)$.
 Overall, if the aforementioned conditions are satisfied, then $v$ is a node of Type (iii)-1.
 Since $\occ_{S}(avc) = 1$, $c$ is the only right-extension of $av$ in $S$.
 It now follows from Lemma~\ref{lem:unique_pair} that $a$ is the only pairing character for $c$, and hence $(a,c)$ is the only possible character pair such that $(a,c) \in \Phi_S(v) \setminus \Phi_{aS}(v)$.

 Next, we show that $v$ is the only possible node that is of Type (iii)-1.
 Let $v'$ be any node in the path between $v$ and $z$ exclusive, where $z$ is the lowest ancestor of the leaf $S$ that has a hard Weiner link $\W{a}{z}$ labeled $a$ in $\STree(S)$ before the update.
-Note that those nodes $v'$ are the only nodes other than $v$ such that $\occ_{S}(av') = 1$ and $\occ_{S}(v') > 1$.
-However, since their descendant $v$ is an internal node, we have $\occ_{S}(v'c') > 1$ and thus $(a, c') \notin \Phi_{aS}(v')$ holds, where $c'$ is the only possible paring character for $a$ with node $v'$ due to Lemma~\ref{lem:unique_pair}.
+Note that those nodes $v'$ are the only nodes other than $v$ in the path from the root to $S$, which satisfy $\occ_{S}(av') = 1$ and $\occ_{S}(v') > 1$.
+However, since the descendant $v$ of $v'$ is an internal node, we have $\occ_{S}(v'c') > 1$ and thus $(a, c') \notin \Phi_{aS}(v')$ holds, where $c'$ is the only possible paring character for character $a$ with node $v'$ due to Lemma~\ref{lem:unique_pair}.
 Thus $v$ is the only possible node of Type (iii)-1. \end{proof}

 The node $v$ is found by climbing up the path from the leaf for $S$, during the update from $\STree(S)$ to $\STree(aS)$.
 The node $ax$ is obtained by the Weiner link $\W{a}{v}$ from $v$, and the node $x$ is obtained by the reversed Weiner link (i.e. the suffix link) from $ax$.
 The character $c$ is obtained by using the string depths of the nodes $av$ and $ax$.